Most Popular Franchises

 • By Industry

-There are myriad terms in franchising related to franchise costs and fees.
+There are myriad terms in franchising related to common franchise costs and fees.
 Like any new business, there are one-time startup costs and ongoing recurring costs that you’ll need to understand as you launch and grow your new franchise business.
 Having a good understanding of “the numbers” will help you determine what types of business you can potentially afford.
-In this article we’ll break down the typical costs required to buy and operate a franchise business, and help you understand how to best invest your money.
+In this article, we’ll break down the typical costs required to buy and operate a franchise business, and help you understand how to best invest your money.
+First let’s discuss the big three franchise costs, then explore further.

 The Big 3 Franchise Costs